vatszal/weather-app/README.md

 # weather-app
-A basic extension displaying weather information of the entered city.
+A simple js chrome extension displaying weather information of the entered city.